rutishauserlab/bmovie-release-NWB-BIDS/README.md

 - [License](#license)

 ## Introduction
-This code accompanies the following data descriptor: [Citation Pending].
+This code accompanies the following data descriptor:
+* Keles, U., Dubois, J., Le, K.J.M., Tyszka, J.M., Kahn, D.A., Reed, C.M., Chung, J.M., Mamelak, A.N., Adolphs, R. and Rutishauser, U. Multimodal single-neuron, intracranial EEG, and fMRI brain responses during movie watching in human patients.
+Sci Data 11, 214 (2024).
+[Link to paper](https://doi.org/10.1038/s41597-024-03029-1)

-Abstract of the manuscript:
+Abstract of the paper:
-> We present a multimodal dataset of intracranial recordings, fMRI, and eye tracking in 20 human participants.
-Intracranial recordings consist of single neurons, local field potential, and intracranial EEG activity recorded concurrently from depth electrodes targeting the amygdala, hippocampus, and medial frontal cortex while participants underwent intracranial monitoring for localization of epileptic seizures.
-Participants watched an 8-min long movie ("Bang You're Dead") and performed a recognition memory test for movie content.
-3T fMRI activity was recorded prior to surgery in 11 of the same participants while performing the same task.
-This NWB- and BIDS-formatted dataset includes the spike times of all neurons, field potential activity, behavior, eye tracking, electrode locations, demographics, and functional and structural MRI scans.
-For technical validation, we provide signal quality metrics, assess eye tracking quality, behavior, the tuning of cells and high-frequency broadband power field potentials to familiarity and event boundaries, and show brain-wide inter-subject correlations.
+> We present a multimodal dataset of intracranial recordings, fMRI, and eye tracking in 20 participants during movie watching.
+Recordings consist of single neurons, local field potential, and intracranial EEG activity acquired from depth electrodes targeting the amygdala, hippocampus, and medial frontal cortex implanted for monitoring of epileptic seizures.
+Participants watched an 8-min long excerpt from the video "Bang!
+You're Dead" and performed a recognition memory test for movie content.
+3 T fMRI activity was recorded prior to surgery in 11 of these participants while performing the same task.
+This NWB- and BIDS-formatted dataset includes spike times, field potential activity, behavior, eye tracking, electrode locations, demographics, and functional and structural MRI scans.
+For technical validation, we provide signal quality metrics, assess eye tracking quality, behavior, the tuning of cells and high-frequency broadband power field potentials to familiarity and event boundaries, and show brain-wide inter-subject correlations for fMRI.
 This dataset will facilitate the investigation of brain activity during movie watching, recognition memory, and the neural basis of the fMRI-BOLD signal.

 ![Overview of data and experiment.](./assets/data_overview.png)